-Personally I know very little programming.
+Personally, I know very little programming.
 I cannot even make simple programs in Excel writing VB.
 Therefore I have decided to go another route, namely developing strategies which I believe should have the least impact from algo traders.
 For example: holding ETFs or stocks from open to close.
-These criteria might be based on yesterdays performance, if it is news in the stock, where it opens relative to other stocks etc. There are a lot of opportunities.
-Later I will give some examples on this.
+These criteria might be based on yesterday’s performance, if it is news in the stock, where it opens relative to other stocks etc. There are a lot of opportunities.
+Later I will give some examples of this.